 Ces colloques sont offerts en anglais.

-This seminar will provide planners and designers with an overview of geometric design principles in the 2017 TAC Geometric Design Guide for Canadian Roads (GDG) relating to complete streets.
-It will focus on multi-modal street design in urban environments with an emphasis on determining modal priority, identifying and making design trade-offs using guidance from the GDG, and applying these approaches to concrete examples.
-Cross sectional issues to design a complete street and how to deal with trade-offs in urban environments will also be presented.
+This seminar provided planners and designers with an overview of geometric design principles in the 2017 TAC Geometric Design Guide for Canadian Roads (GDG) relating to complete streets.
+It focused on multi-modal street design in urban environments with an emphasis on determining modal priority, identifying and making design trade-offs using guidance from the GDG, and applying these approaches to concrete examples.
+Cross sectional issues to design a complete street and how to deal with trade-offs in urban environments were also be presented.

 Road designers (engineers, planners, urban designers, landscape architects) wishing to enhance their knowledge and apply guidance from the 2017 TAC GDG to the design of multi-modal corridors, particularly in identifying and making trade-off decisions in retrofit conditions.
 Significant participant interaction will be required.